Kane (wrestler): Early years and Fake Diesel (1995–1997)

 In September 1996, play-by-play announcer Jim Ross introduced Jacobs as Diesel, and Rick Bognar as Razor Ramon, as part of a heavily criticized storyline mocking the departure of former employees Kevin Nash and Scott Hall respectively, while attempting to portray Ross as a disgruntled employee.
 The pair competed primarily as a tag team, losing a WWF Tag Team Championship match to titleholders Owen Hart and The British Bulldog at December's In Your House 12: It's Time.
-As Diesel, he lost to The Undertaker via disqualification in the main event of the December 22 edition of Superstars and defeated Marc Mero on Shotgun Saturday Night on January 11, 1997.
+As Diesel, he lost to The Undertaker via disqualification in the main event of the December 22 edition of WWF Superstars of Wrestling and defeated Marc Mero on WWF Shotgun Saturday Night on January 11, 1997.
 Diesel and Ramon last appeared on television at the 1997 Royal Rumble, where Jacobs was the third-to-last participant.
 Jacobs continued to work sporadic live events as Diesel through April.
+He competed in the 1997 Kuwait Cup, but was eliminated by Davey Boy Smith in the first round.

-In May he and Razor Ramon went to Mexico to work for Lucha Libre AAA Worldwide.
+In May 1997, Jacobs and Razor Ramon went to Mexico to work for Lucha Libre AAA Worldwide.
 On June 24, 1997, Jacobs lost to Razor Ramon in a Loser Leaves Town match at USWA.
 In July 1997, Jacobs briefly returned to the United States Wrestling Association as Doomsday, winning the USWA Heavyweight Championship from Spellbinder.
 He then dropped the title to Steven Dunn on September 6.